rad182/potential/README.md

 Welcome to Artsy!
 If you're not an Artsy team member we hope you'll find these docs useful and maybe check out our [jobs](https://www.artsy.net/jobs) or just send us a resume to [jobs@artsy.net](mailto:jobs@artsy.net).

 If you're a new team member, we’re excited to have you!

-Before you begin this guide, keep in mind that it is a work in progress and your first PR at Artsy could be fixing a typo/adding more information to this doc.
+Before you begin this guide, keep in mind that it is a work in progress and your first PR at Artsy could be fixing a typo/adding more information to [this doc](https://github.com/artsy/potential/blob/master/README.md).
 This will guide you through some basic readings/tasks to get you started engineering @Artsy.
 If you have questions feel free to reach out to your mentor or anyone else on the dev team.
+Try the #dev channel on Slack.

 Whether you're a seasoned engineer or fresh out of school, take a moment to read [Your First 60 Days at an Engineering Job](http://code.dblock.org/2015/04/23/your-first-60-days-at-an-engineering-job.html).